 Employees must also be careful when using social media personally to ensure that no activity relates negatively on the Schools reputation.
 Should such information be brought to the Schools attention, the disciplinary process may be followed.

+4.5 Use of technology

+Staff are not permitted to use personal technology devices while working directly with pupils and/or during their hours of work.
+These should only be used away from areas children access.

+Where professional technology devices are provided to staff for the purpose of their role and responsibilities, these are permitted.

+Staff have a responsibility to model safe practice and use of technology devices at all time.

+Staff engaging in online learning should display the same standards of dress and conduct that they would in the real world; they should also role model this to pupils and parents.

 4.6 Raising Concerns – Safeguarding

+Safeguarding and promoting the welfare of children is everyone’s responsibility.
+All staff should be committed to working in a culture where the values of the school and effective safeguarding are upheld, this includes openness, trust and honestly.
+All staff are responsible for implementing and reinforcing these values.

-All schools have a standalone Child Protection and Safeguarding in Schools Policies with appropriate appendices.
+All schools have a standalone child protection and safeguarding in schools policies with appropriate appendices and related safeguarding procedures.
 For avoidance of doubt all school staff need to be aware and implement the principles of its content.

-It is important to note that these policies supplement and work within the overarching Telford & Wrekin Local Safeguarding Partnership procedures, for avoidance of doubt, these can be viewed at Telford and Wrekin Safeguarding Partnership.
+It is important to note that these policies supplement and work within the overarching Telford & Wrekin Local Safeguarding Partnership procedures, for avoidance of doubt, these can be viewed at Telford and Wrekin Safeguarding Partnership website.
 These policies are pivotal to all areas safeguarding and any actions that may be considered, taken and expected of those that work and interact with children.

-It also acknowledged that “Working Together” 2018 and “Keeping Children Safe in Education” 2020 Parts 1-5 are viewed on the same principle & Annex A. For schools with early years children Section 3 of the Statutory Framework for the Early Years Foundation Stage 2017 should also be viewed.
+It also acknowledged that “Working Together” 2018 and “Keeping Children Safe in Education” 2021 Parts 1-5 are viewed on the same principle & Annex A & B. For schools with early years children on roll Section 3 of the Statutory Framework for the Early Years Foundation Stage 2021 should also be viewed.

 On a general level the highest standards of safeguarding conduct are expected from the whole school community.
 It is important to note that in particular well known and peripheral areas of safeguarding concern should be paramount to a child’s welfare namely;